billysbilling/ember-animated-outlet/README.md

 # Ember Animated Outlet [![Build Status](https://travis-ci.org/billysbilling/ember-animated-outlet.png?branch=master)](https://travis-ci.org/billysbilling/ember-animated-outlet)

-Ember Animated Outlet is a plug'n'play library to support animated transitions in [Ember.js](http://emberjs.com/).
+Ember Animated Outlet is a plug'n'play module to support animated transitions in [Ember.js](http://emberjs.com/).

+The module is maintained by [Billy's Billing online accounting software](http://billysbilling.com/).

 ## Demo

-Comming...
+You can see a live demo here: [ember-animated-outlet-demo.herokuapp.com](http://ember-animated-outlet-demo.herokuapp.com/).

 ## How to use